-A bill to restrict residential picket-Ing by farm labor unions, SB609 by approved 24.2 by the Senate More puts stress on families.
+A bill to restrict residential picket-Ing by farm labor unions, SB609 by Sen. Jim Nielsen, R-Woodland, was home picketing is intimidating and approved 24.2 by the Senate Mon- puts stress on families.
 The United day picketing by two persons during certain times